 Easy Butter Pastry Dough

 If you are looking for a basic, all-butter pastry dough recipe to use for savory and sweet dishes, you have found it.
 Our recipe makes enough dough for one double-crust pie or two single-crust pies.

-This is an all butter recipe — I like it that way.
-That doesn’t mean you couldn’t swap some of the butter called for in this recipe with shortening.
-I suggest replacing about 25% of the butter with shortening.
+This recipe calls for 100% butter, not shortening (I like it that way).
+However, that doesn’t mean you couldn’t swap some of the butter called for with shortening.
+Shortening in pastry dough can help make it easy to roll out, is helpful for warmer climates, and makes the dough light.
+To use shortening in our recipe, I suggest replacing about 25% of the butter with shortening.

 Using a food processor to make pastry dough

-1. Place the butter, food processor bowl and blade into the freezer for about 10 minutes before starting.
+• Place the butter, food processor bowl, and blade into the freezer for about 10 minutes before starting.

-3. Chill the water with ice to make sure it is as cold as possible before starting.
+• Chill the water with ice to guarantee it is as cold as possible before starting.

-That’s okay, though.
-The water will vary depending on the flour used, humidity, etc… Our best advice is to practice.
-Our recipe is not magic, we all need to trust ourselves a bit and remember keep everything COLD!
+• The water you need will vary depending on your flour, humidity, etc… Our best advice is to practice.
+Our recipe is not magic.
+We all need to trust ourselves a bit and remember to keep everything COLD!

+Easy Butter Pastry Dough